 “Empowered women empower those they love.”

 This book was published by the small publishing co-operative, Five Directions Press.
-They aim to produce and showcase new authors, and you can learn more about what they do, and the books they’ve published, here.
+They aim to produce and showcase new authors, and you can learn more about what they do here.
 You can also talk to them on Twitter @fivedirspress.

 Thank you again to the author for personally sending out a book to me.
-I am always grateful when authors send me copies of their books!
-When it arrived in the post, coming all the way from the United States, I got such a buzz!
-So thank you! 🙂
+I am always grateful when authors send me copies of their books, and when it arrived in the post I was so excied 🙂